LoraHub: Efficient Cross-Task Generalization via Dynamic LoRA Composition: Abstract

 \section{Abstract}

 Low-rank adaptations (LoRA) are often employed to fine-tune large language models (LLMs) for new tasks.
-This paper investigates LoRA composability for cross-task generalization and introduces \lorahub, a strategic framework devised for the purposive assembly of LoRA modules trained on diverse given tasks, with the objective of achieving adaptable performance on unseen tasks.
-With just a few examples from a novel task, \lorahub enables the fluid combination of multiple LoRA modules, eradicating the need for human expertise.
+This paper investigates LoRA composability for cross-task generalization and introduces \lorahub, a simple framework devised for the purposive assembly of LoRA modules trained on diverse given tasks, with the objective of achieving adaptable performance on unseen tasks.
+With just a few examples from a new task, \lorahub can fluidly combine multiple LoRA modules, eliminating the need for human expertise and assumptions.
 Notably, the composition requires neither additional model parameters nor gradients.
-Our empirical results, derived from the Big-Bench Hard (BBH) benchmark, suggest that \lorahub can effectively mimic the performance of in-context learning in few-shot scenarios, excluding the necessity of in-context examples alongside each inference input.
-A significant contribution of our research is the fostering of a community for LoRA, where users can share their trained LoRA modules, thereby facilitating their application to new tasks.
-We anticipate this resource will widen access to and spur advancements in general intelligence as well as LLMs in production.
-Code will be available at \href{https://github.com/sail-sg/lorahub}{\texttt{github.com/sail-sg/lorahub}}.
+Empirical results on the Big-Bench Hard benchmark suggest that \lorahub, while not surpassing the performance of in-context learning, offers a notable performance-efficiency trade-off in few-shot scenarios by employing a significantly reduced number of tokens per example during inference.
+Notably, \lorahub establishes a better upper bound compared to in-context learning when paired with different demonstration examples, demonstrating its potential for future development.
+Our vision is to establish a platform for LoRA modules, empowering users to share their trained LoRA modules.
+This collaborative approach facilitates the seamless application of LoRA modules to novel tasks, contributing to an adaptive ecosystem.
+Our code is available at \href{https://github.com/sail-sg/lorahub}{\texttt{github.com/sail-sg/lorahub}}, and all the pre-trained LoRA modules are released at \href{https://huggingface.co/lorahub}{\texttt{huggingface.co/lorahub}}.